forusovam46/H5CosmoKit/README.md

 and my final project in a seminar [oss4astro](https://github.com/prashjet/oss4astro) (Open Source Software Development for Astronomy) led by Prashin Jethwa, PhD.

 Read the full documentation at [h5cosmokit.readthedocs.io](https://h5cosmokit.readthedocs.io/).

+## Installation

+Install with pip
+`pip install H5CosmoKit`
+or clone the repository and install in editable mode `cd H5CosmoKit` and
+`pip install -e .`

 ## Acknowledgments